Supporting Developers with Fit-for-Purpose APM Solutions: A CTO’s Perspective

 Founded in 2015 with a mission to “empower eCommerce businesses to deliver a top-notch customer experience,” Gorgias is a multi-channel eCommerce helpdesk service for small to medium businesses.

 Among their core values are ownership, excellence and a customer-first mindset, and CTO and co-founder Alex Plugaru understood from day one that, for engineering teams to be successful, the tools he set them up with had to facilitate that.
 Back then, Sentry was one of the first solutions they added and today Gorgias is a team of more than 230 – including 60 developers – with 30+ eCommerce integrations that helped 9,300+ brands generate more than $1.1 billion in revenue in 2021.

-Leading a team through different growth stages requires evolving insights and for Alex, it’s important to understand how developers work, not just what they’re working on.
-Through monthly, quarterly and annual reviews and looking at data retrospectively, Sentry helps leadership identify overarching trends by looking at issues over time, ultimately informing them on whether roadmaps are effective or should be adjusted.
+Gorgias recently wrapped up a $30 million Series C funding round and, having successfully led his team through different growth stages; Alex knows how important it is to understand how developers work, not just what they’re working on.
+Through monthly, quarterly and annual retrospectives, Sentry gives the leadership team visibility into code quality and issues over time to identify overarching trends; helping them gauge whether existing roadmaps are effective or should be adjusted.

 Gorgias supports a host of connected apps and 3rd party integrations, and deploying new releases to this complex ecosystem introduces unpredictable variables.
 For them, error reporting in itself isn’t enough.

 They need the ability to assign ownership of issues across multiple platforms to the relevant people, and triage fast with detailed context.
 The team was part of the original beta-testing group for Codeowners and they’ve seen how technology as an extension of your organization’s values has served them by defining ownership, with the additional benefit of improving overall developer autonomy.